Halton Region

 The housing landscape I inspect daily tells the story of Oakville's evolution.
 With 76.2% of homes being freehold properties and 23.8% condominiums, I spend most of my time in detached houses throughout neighbourhoods like Central Oakville, Bronte, and College Park.
 What makes my job particularly interesting here is the contrast between the 11.3% of homes that are new builds—mainly concentrated in developments near Bronte Creek—and the small but significant 1.2% of pre-1926 properties scattered through the older sections of town.
 Each era brings its own inspection considerations, from modern building envelope concerns in newer construction to the heritage-specific issues I encounter in those century-old homes.

 The current market conditions I'm seeing reflect both opportunity and caution for homebuyers.
-With 1,867 active listings and properties averaging 61.2 days on market, buyers have more time to make informed decisions than during the frenzied years we experienced recently.
+With the current inventory and properties moving at the current market pace, buyers have more time to make informed decisions than during the frenzied years we experienced recently.
 This slower pace actually works in favor of thorough home inspections, giving me the opportunity to conduct detailed examinations without the pressure of same-day offers that often led buyers to skip or rush through the inspection process.

 Common Issues in Oakville Homes